 Kai Welf Hoyme was born 1979 in Mönchengladbach, Germany.

-He lives and works in Köln and Mönchengladbach.
+He lives and works in Mönchengladbach and NRW as an artist and lecturer/art-mediator.

-His artistic work have been exhibited und screened since 2003.
-Including Anchorage Museum; File, Sao Paulo; Love and other Perspectives, The Picnic Pavilion, in the framework of the 58th Venice Biennale; European Media Art Festival; Japan Video Dance Festival, Tokyo; Shortfilm Festival Oberhausen; Frame Research, Museum National de Soares dos Reis, Porto; Durban Int.
-Film Festival and ZKM, Karlsruhe.
+His works have been exhibited und screened since 2003 in 40 countries.
+Including Anchorage Museum; File, Sao Paulo; Love and other Perspectives, The Picnic Pavilion, in the framework of the 58th Venice Biennale; European Media Art Festival, Osnabrueck; Japan Video Dance Festival, Tokyo; Shortfilm Festival Oberhausen; Frame Research, Museum National de Soares dos Reis, Porto; Durban Int.
+Film Festival, Monstra – Lisbon Animation Film Festival and Til Video Art Program, ZKM, Karlsruhe.

 He has studied at the Academy of Media Arts Cologne (KHM) and the Ruhr-University of Bochum.